 This study provides promising outcomes in the use of PiCCO among elderly patients being managed for AMI with accompanying CS.
-Compared to the control group, patients who received PiCCO services displayed statistically significant lower APACHE II and SOFA scores as well as lower levels of hs-TnI and NT-proBNP.
-Similarly, there were generally lower lactate levels and a diminished oxygenation index among patients in the PiCCO group on day 7 after treatment.
+Compared to the control group, patients who received PiCCO services displayed statistically significant lower APACHE II and SOFA scores, as well as lower levels of hs-TnI and NT-proBNP.
+Similarly, there were generally lower lactate levels, and a diminished oxygenation index among patients in the PiCCO group on day 7 after treatment.
 Infusion and urine volumes were evidently higher (P < 0.01) in the PiCCO group in the first day after treatment; thereafter, no differences in these parameters were discernible on subsequent days between the two groups.

-There was an appreciable increase in the functional health status of patients in the PiCCO as demonstrated by the greater ADL scores (P < 0.001).
-Moreover, patients in this group needed less critical care support, use of mechanical ventilation and blood pressure modifying drugs compared to the control group (all P < 0.05).
-The incidence of pulmonary edema, although significantly higher among the control group, the difference did not reach the threshold for statistical significance (P = 0.589).
-Considering indicators of cardiac function and vascular competence, the levels of EVLWI, ITBVI and GEDVI were all significantly lower at 48 h and 72 h as compared to 24 h after initiation of the PiCCO procedure (P < 0.001).
+There was an appreciable increase in the functional health status of patients in the PiCCO, as demonstrated by the greater ADL scores (P < 0.001).
+Moreover, patients in this group needed less critical care support, use of mechanical ventilation, and blood pressure modifying drugs compared to the control group (all P < 0.05).
+The difference in the incidence of pulmonary edema, although significantly higher among the control group, did not reach the threshold for statistical significance (P = 0.589).
+Considering indicators of cardiac function and vascular competence, the levels of EVLWI, ITBVI and GEDVI were all significantly lower at 48 hr and 72 hr as compared to 24 hr after initiation of the PiCCO procedure (P < 0.001).

 Research conclusions

 Our study provides clinical data that supports the need to consider applying PiCCO in managing elderly patients who have AMI that has been further confounded by CS.
 Improved precision in the monitoring of cardiovascular and hemodynamic changes empowers the clinician to implement appropriate and timely interventions to maintain systemic functions.
-Importantly, there is undisputable benefits with regards to reduced length and, by inference, costs of hospitalizations when the PiCCO technique is used.
+Importantly, there is undisputable benefits with regards to reduced length and, by inference, cost of hospitalizations when the PiCCO technique is used.
 Additional positive outcomes of using PiCCO concerns the improved prognosis as manifested in better ADL scores.
 Based on the study findings and resources permitting, we argue for the consideration to employ the PiCCO procedure when attending to elderly patients with AMI who have also developed CS.
 More studies involving this technique and incorporating more, and diverse patient groups are needed to provide threshold clinical evidence that can influence future practice in managing these conditions.

 Research perspectives

 Arising from the present study, it is evident that the application of PiCCO can go beyond its traditional use in septic shock and respiratory distress syndrome.
-Improved clinical outcomes observed among patients who received the PiCCO procedure calls for conscious efforts to explore this technique more routinely among related groups of patients.
+Improved clinical outcomes observed among patients who received the PiCCO procedure call for conscious efforts to explore this technique more routinely among related groups of patients.
 For greater application, more robust data involving clinical trials in other population segments and geographical settings need to be generated to contribute to the pool of evidence in support of the utility of this method in managing AMI confounded by CS.

 REFERENCES